 k) assist in the case of an appeal against a committee decision.

-In case of unforeseen unavailability of the chair at a meeting, a session chair may be elected by the participants.
+In case of unforeseen unavailability of the Chair at a meeting, a session Chair may be elected by the participants.

-SC chairs shall attend meetings of the parent committee as required and may participate in the discussion, but do not have the right to vote.
-In exceptional circumstances, if a chair is prevented from attending, she/he shall delegate the secretary (or in ISO and IEC, another representative) to represent the subcommittee.
+SC Chairs shall attend meetings of the parent committee as required and may participate in the discussion, but do not have the right to vote.
+In exceptional circumstances, if a Chair is prevented from attending, she/he shall delegate the Secretary/Committee Manager (or in ISO and IEC, another representative) to represent the subcommittee.
 In the case where no representative from the SC can attend, a written report shall be provided.

-1.8.3 Twinned-chairs
+1.8.3 Twinned-Chairs

-Committees are encouraged to establish chair level twinning arrangements where one ISO member body acts as the lead partner and the other ISO member body as the twinned partner (with a limit of one Twinned-chair per committee).
-Twinned-chairs shall be a P-member (i.e. any P-member whether through a twinning arrangement or not) in the committee concerned.
-The same rules apply for the appointment and term of chairs and Twinned-chairs.
-The delineation of responsibilities shall be decided by mutual agreement and recorded in a twinning agreement between the two member bodies nominating the chair and the Twinned-chair, with the committee members and the office of the CEO being informed accordingly.
+Committees are encouraged to establish Chair level twinning arrangements where one ISO member body acts as the lead partner and the other ISO member body as the twinned partner (with a limit of one Twinned-Chair per committee).
+Twinned-Chairs shall be a P-member (i.e. any P-member whether through a twinning arrangement or not) in the committee concerned.
+The same rules apply for the appointment and term of Chairs and Twinned-Chairs.
+The delineation of responsibilities shall be decided by mutual agreement and recorded in a twinning agreement between the two member bodies nominating the Chair and the Twinned-Chair, with the committee members and the Office of the CEO being informed accordingly.

 For more information on twinnings, see Annex ST for the Twinning Policy.